 MD5 checksum can be calculated either by using a third-party software or by using a native Microsoft Windows command-line tool certutil.

 Step 2.
-Compare it to the correct MD5 checksum at Acronis website
+Compare it to the correct MD5 checksum provided by Acronis

 (!)
 To calculate checksum in Linux, open a terminal and issue the following command: